diegosestevez/assignment/README.md

 -	MongoDB for the Database
 -	Dockerized Application
 -	2 User roles: 1 Instructor and 3 Students
--	1. 3 Assignments for each student (cannot be edited after submission)
+-	3 Assignments for each student (cannot be edited after submission)
-- 2. 1 Multiple Choice
+    - 1 Multiple Choice
-- 3. Multi-Select
+    - 1 Multi-Select
-- 4. 1 Short Answer that only take submissions like [three 1991, five 19923]
+    - 1 Short Answer that can only take submissions like [three 1991, five 19923]
 - Instructor can mark student assignments using a numerical value (cannot be edited after submission)

 ## Bonuses Fulfilled